OOPSpam/blog/_posts/2025-03-06-how-to-stop-failed-orders-with-unknown-origin-in-woocommerce.md

 ## **Quick Fix: Enable OOPSpam Protection in WooCommerce**

-The fastest way to stop these failed orders is by enabling two key settings in the[OOPSpam WordPress plugin](https://wordpress.org/plugins/oopspam-anti-spam/).
+The fastest way to stop these failed orders is by enabling two key settings in the[ OOPSpam WordPress plugin](https://wordpress.org/plugins/oopspam-anti-spam/).

 ![OOPSpam Anti-Spam plugin banner with tagline "Automate your Spam and Abuse Detection."](/blog/assets/posts/oopspam-anti-spam-overview.png "OOPSpam Anti-Spam Plugin Overview")